Get a quote

 Before you decide whether to hire Evolve, it's important to understand the payment methods.
 As a vacation rental property owner, you will need to set up a Stripe account upon starting working with Evolve.
 This is required because Evolve will collect payments from guests on your behalf, after which they will deduct their fees from this amount and transfer your share of the revenue to your Stripe account within 48 hours of the check-in time.
 It normally takes 3-5 days for your income to reach your bank account.

-Vacasa claims to charge a single vacation rental management fee, calculated based on the monthly revenue, which varies by market and property type.
-This is not the standard practice in the short-term rental industry in the US, where most companies charge the same percentage across different locations and property sizes.
-Vacasa has chosen this pricing model to accommodate the varying conditions in different locations.
+Vacasa claimed to charge a single vacation rental management fee, calculated based on the monthly revenue, which varied by market and property type.
+This was not the standard practice in the short-term rental industry in the US, where most companies charge the same percentage across different locations and property sizes.
+Vacasa had chosen this pricing model to accommodate the varying conditions in different locations.

-Vacasa does not list pricing and fees on its website and property owners need to contact them to see how much they will be expected to pay.
+Vacasa did not list pricing and fees on its website and property owners needed to contact them to see how much they would be expected to pay.
+Based on host reviews from before the acquisition, fees typically ranged from 20% to 35% of revenue plus additional costs.
+Under Casago ownership, the pricing structure is likely completely different, as Casago traditionally charges around 18% of revenue for their services.

-Vacasa also charges additional fees for extra services like enrolling in a smart home program, vacation rental insurance ($7-$9/booked night), interior design ($99-$1,199), linen program, hot tub maintenance and management, and online account and app.
-Some fees are fixed, while others are calculated as a percentage of the monthly income.
+Vacasa also charged additional fees for extra services like enrolling in a smart home program, vacation rental insurance costing $7-$9 per booked night, interior design ranging from $99-$1,199, linen program, hot tub maintenance and management, and online account and app access.
+Some fees were fixed, while others were calculated as a percentage of the monthly income.

 Evolve vs Vacasa: Services